Robust statistical modeling of monthly rainfall: The minimum density power divergence approach: Statistical methodology

 The final step in rainfall modeling is to choose an appropriate parametric model from a set of candidate RMs.
-The usual approach of AIC is based on the MLE and hence extremely non-robust against outlying observations.
-In consistent with the robust MDPDE, we propose the use of an associated robust model selection criterion, namely the RIC.
+The usual approach of the Akaike information criterion (AIC) is based on the MLE and hence non-robust against outliers.
+In consistency with the robust MDPDE, we use an associated robust model selection criterion, namely the robust information criterion (RIC).

-Although first discussed in the technical report associated with \cite{basu1998robust}, this RIC has been widely explored in \cite{Mattheou2009}.
+Although first discussed in the technical report associated with \cite{basu1998robust}, RIC has been widely explored in \cite{Mattheou2009}.
 For a particular model $M$, if $\widehat{\theta}_{\alpha,M}$ denote the MDPDE at some prefixed tuning parameter $\alpha \geq 0$, then the corresponding value of RIC is computed as

-where $H_{\alpha, n}$ is the MDPDE objective function given in Equation (\ref{EQ:dpd4}), the matrices $J_\alpha$ and $K_\alpha$ are as defined in (\ref{EQ:J_K_xi}) and $Tr(\cdot)$ denotes the trace of a matrix.
-For fixed $\alpha\geq 0$, the RIC values are compared across different models and the model having lowest RIC is chosen as the ``best" among the candidate RMs.
-It is important to note that, at $\alpha = 0$, MDPDE and MLE coincide and hence the model with minimum RIC is same as the model with minimum AIC.
+where $H_{\alpha, n}$ is the MDPDE objective function given in \eqref{EQ:dpd4}, the matrices $J_\alpha$ and $K_\alpha$ are as defined in (\ref{EQ:J_K_xi}) and $Tr(\cdot)$ denotes the trace of a matrix.
+For fixed $\alpha\geq 0$, the RIC values are compared across different models, and the model having the lowest RIC is chosen as the ``best" among the candidate RMs.
+It is important to note that, at $\alpha = 0$, MDPDE and MLE coincide, and hence the model with minimum RIC is the same as the model with minimum AIC.

-One downside of the RIC is that it depends on the tuning parameter $\alpha$.
-One possible approach could be to choose $\alpha$ first by minimizing the CVM distance as described in the previous subsection and then to apply the RIC with the chosen `optimum' $\alpha$ to robustly select the final rainfall model in each cases.
-However, the optimal $\alpha$ for the four RMs are likely to be different.
-Therefore, for our analyses, we select a model $M^*$ satisfying
+{One downside of RIC is that it depends on the tuning parameter $\alpha$.
+As a result, for each model $M$, we choose $\alpha$ first by minimizing the WD as described in the previous subsection and then apply RIC with the chosen `optimum' $\alpha$, say $\alpha^\ast_M$ to select the final rainfall model in each case robustly.
+Therefore, for rainfall model selection, we can select a model $M^*$ satisfying }